In Common Pursuit

 "This honor is another great way to showcase Carnegie Mellon and our unique place in solving some of the world's most pressing issues, through research that will lead to more efficient manufacturing processes, cheaper and cleaner energy, and better living," Biegler said.

 "I am both pleased and proud to be honored by my peers with election to the NAE as I continue with students and colleagues to pursue the challenges of making sense from the huge amounts of social, economic and hard data that inundate our everyday life," Moura said.

 The U.S. government created the NAE and its sibling organizations (the National Academy of Sciences, the Institute of Medicine, and the National Research Council) as self-governing non-profits in 1964.
 For nearly 50 years, the NAE has recognized excellence in the far-reaching disciplines of engineering by electing members who lead their respective fields and who make uncommon and innovative advancements.

 "Election to the NAE is among the highest honors that can be given to an engineer," said James Garrett, dean of the College of Engineering.
 "This is an extremely high honor for them, their departments, our College, and for Carnegie Mellon University."

-Another NAE member prominent in the CMU community is President Jared Cohon, who was elected in 2009.
+At least four dozen members of the CMU community are NAE members, including President Subra Suresh, who was elected in 2002, and President Emeritus Jared Cohon, who was elected in 2009.
 Members can participate in the NAE's various programs and initiatives, which include conferences and workshops, volunteer peer reviewing and education and outreach.

 Out of the many thousands of engineers, researchers and educators in the U.S., the NAE elected just 69 members this year, making the six appointees affiliated with Carnegie Mellon a significant number.